 Do visit one of the former barracks now turned into a labour camp museum.

 You may go on one of the organized tours to the neighbouring islands, of which Anzer would be the most unique experience.
 Try to sneak into a pilgrim tour, taking place daily (that might be a good reason for joining it, the museum tours take place just twice a week!) and make acquaintance with the pilgrims of Solovki.
-Maybe you will get the answer to the question why people are heading to Solovki in search of contemplation.
+Maybe you will get the answer to the question of why people are heading to Solovki in search of contemplation.
 Join one of the tours organised by the rebellious agency "Independent Guides" to get another - anticlerical - perspective on what is happening on the islands today.

 Now, women are allowed to stay on the principal island, but to get into the churches they are required to obey the dress code: wear a long skirt and have their heads covered.